By Martin Brungard

 o Activated Carbon filtration

 4.1.1 Boiling is effective for chlorine removal, but requires time and energy to conduct the boil.
-Boiling is less effective for chloramine removal, but additional boiling time will eventually remove it.
+Boiling is less effective for chloramine removal, but additional hours of boiling time can eventually remove it.
 A by-product of boiling is that Temporary Hardness can be removed as described in sections below.

 4.1.2 Aeration of tap water can be used to dechlorinate, but its removal rate is slow.
-Water is left in an open container or air is bubbled through it.
+This process leaves water in an open container or air is bubbled through it.
 A large, exposed water surface area is desirable for quicker dechlorination.
 As with boiling, chlorine is removed more quickly than chloramines.
 A day of aeration is typically sufficient for chlorine removal whereas it may take days to remove chloramine from tap water with this method.

 4.1.3 Metabisulfite (Campden Tablet) addition is effective for chlorine and chloramine removal.
 The tablets are either potassium metabisulfite or sodium metabisulfite.
 Both are effective in disinfectant removal.
 When sodium content in the brewing water is a concern, potassium metabisulfite may be preferred.
 Moderate potassium content in brewing water generally has less effect on brewing performance or taste.
 Adding these compounds at a rate of about 9 milligrams per liter (~35 milligrams per gallon or ~1 tablet per 20 gallons) or (~1 tablet per 75 liters) will dechlorinate typical municipal water and leave residual concentrations of about 3 ppm potassium or 2 ppm sodium (depending on the chemical used) and 8 ppm sulfate and 3 ppm chloride.
 These ion contributions are relatively insignificant and can be ignored in practice.
 The reaction equations for chlorine and chloramine with metabisulfite are shown below.
 Note that extra H+ protons are produced by the reactions (acidity) and the water alkalinity will be reduced.